 So, what will teams do?

 Usually, Winterpause rhymes with 'sun, sand and sweat' in post-Christmas training camps dotted around southern Europe, beginning in early January.
-But the mini-break the Bundesliga clubs have means the usual plans have been tweaked.

 Working from home